Kitten teething advice from a vet

 1. Give your kitten safe things to chew on

-Make sure your kitten has plenty of safe cat toys to chew on - our best kitten teething toys article also gives some examples of things that might help your kitten with teething.
-Make sure they have different textures available that they can really bite down on including both rubber and fabric.
+Make sure your kitten has plenty of safe cat toys to chew on, including different textures (such as rubber and fabric) that they can really bite down on..
 Never let your kitten chew on your fingers.
 Whilst it can seem cute when they are small you don’t want them getting into the habit as an adult cat – ouch!

 2. Don’t tell him off